TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    .. abstractmethod:: get_data(path)

-      Reads *path* as a binary file and returns the bytes from it.
+      Reads *path* as a binary file and returns the bytes kutoka it.

 .. class:: SourceLoader

-    An abstract base class for implementing source (and optionally bytecode) file loading.
-The class inherits from both :class:`ResourceLoader` and :class:`ExecutionLoader`, requiring the implementation of:
+    An abstract base kundi for implementing source (and optionally bytecode) file loading.
+The kundi inherits kutoka both :class:`ResourceLoader` and :class:`ExecutionLoader`, requiring the implementation of:

     * :meth:`ResourceLoader.get_data`